-This is my current gear list, I make no endorsements, these are my preferences based on experience.
+This is my current walking gear list, I make no endorsements, these are my preferences based on experience.

-- GoLite Jam 50 litre Backpack – nicely made, comfortable fit with hip belt.
+- GoLite Jam 50 litre Backpack – nicely made, comfortable fit with a hip belt.
 Can be used for day trips and extended backpacking trips, perhaps the only backpack I really need.
 840g.
 No longer made, but copied.

 - Terra-Nova Bivouac and/or Tarp or Tent (depending on the weather and midge forecast) c.
 800g depending on configuration.
 I use a Terra Nova Photon 1 mostly.

 That’s the big three heavy items, weighing less than 3kg, the following also see good service.

 - Trail Designs Caldera Ti-Tri Cone – wood, meths or fuel block that weighs nothing, recent purchase to replace the irreplaceable Mini Trangia. < 200g with pot.

-- Leki lightweight walking poles – also function as tarp poles, cattle prods, fruit pickers, bushwackers, nettle swipers and psychotic dog defense weapons.
+- Leki lightweight walking poles – also function as tarp poles, cattle prods, fruit pickers, bushwhackers, nettle swipers and psychotic dog defence weapons.

 - Platypus water packs various – genius, light, durable?

 - Merino Wool anything – if you can find it at a sensible price – socks are great

 - Rohan Bags trousers/shorts – still in fashion? as if I care

 - Lots of other bits and pieces like any other gear list, but important items for me are…